Rober040992/myNode-express-updated-scaffold/readme.md

 Already included in `package.json`:

 ### Runtime Dependencies
+> [!NOTE]
+> If there is any dependency useless for your project, just delete it from the `package.json`right before use `npm install`

 - `express`: Web framework
+- `cors`: providing a Connect/Express middleware
 - `mongoose`: MongoDB ODM
 - `dotenv`: Load environment variables
 - `morgan`: HTTP request logger